risa2000/hmdq/README.md

 This file is mostly useful for additional processing, comparison, and future reference.

 **NOTE:** _The amount of the information stored in the file, **is not controlled by the verbosity level**.
 Every time the file is created, all the available information plus the additionally computed data are stored in the file.
 The reason for that is to have a well defined set of data, which is guaranteed to be present._

+When used with `hmdv` it basically rewrites the information from the input file to the output file.
+It is useful to anonymize the input file.

 #### `-v <level>, --verb <level>`
 Verbosity level of the output (to the console).
 There are five levels defined: